websanco/liferay-learn/docs/dxp/latest/en/building-applications/remote-apps/remote-apps-tutorials/remote-apps-with-headless-apis.md

    ```bash
    cd j4x7-remote-app
    ```

    ```bash
    yarn start
    ```

    Once started, go to `localhost:3000` to view the CRUD app.

-1. Input a name and description and click *Add* to add a J4X7 Object.
+1. Enter a name and description and click *Add* to add a J4X7 Object.
 A new item has been added.

    ![Input a name and description and click Add.](./remote-apps-with-headless-apis/images/02.png)

-1. Take note of the J4X7 Object's ID number that you just created.
-Input the ID number and a new name and description.
+1. Note the J4X7 Object's ID number that you just created.
+Enter the ID number and a new name and description.
 Click *Patch*.
 The item has been updated with the new name and description.

-1. In put the ID number and click *Delete*.
+1. Enter the ID number and click *Delete*.
 The item has now been deleted.

 ## Examine the Code